andrewcz-se/llmlocal/README.md

 **Stop and remove the persistent model data:**

-(This will delete the downloaded models.)
+(This will delete your downloaded models.)

 > docker-compose down -v